Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

 Wolf spiders are a common and diverse subspecies, with scientists noting 240 variations and 23 genera in the United States alone!
 However, in Pennsylvania, you’ll likely only encounter two species of wolf spiders: Hogna carolinensis and Tigrosa aspersa.

-Both species are large and commonly found in homes, with female H. carolinensis reaching 25-35mm in length and female T. aspersa reaching 18-25mm.
-Both spiders feature a distinctive brown color; however, T. aspersa feature prominent yellow markings at the leg joints and along the carapace, near the eyes.
+Both species are large and commonly found in homes.
+Female H. carolinensis can reach 25-35mm in length, and female T. aspersa can reach 18-25mm.
+Both spiders are distinctively brown; however, T. aspersa has prominent yellow markings at the leg joints and along the carapace near the eyes.

 Daddy Long Legs